 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the cancer will come back.
-While many remissions are permanent, it’s important to talk with your child’s doctor about the possibility of the cancer returning.
+While many remissions are permanent, it is important to talk with your child’s doctor about the possibility of the cancer returning.
 Understanding your child’s risk of recurrence and the treatment options may help you feel more prepared if the NHL does return.
 Learn more about coping with the fear of recurrence.

-If the cancer does return after the original treatment, it is called recurrent cancer.
+If the cancer returns after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

 When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
-After this testing is done, your child’s doctor will talk with you about treatment options.
-Often the treatment plan will include the therapies described above such as chemotherapy and bone marrow/stem cell transplantation but they may be used in a different combination or given at a different pace.
+After this testing is done, your child’s doctor will talk with you about the treatment options.
+Often the treatment plan will include the therapies described above such as systemic therapies using medication and bone marrow/stem cell transplantation but they may be used in a different combination or given at a different pace.
 Your child’s doctor may suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 Choice of treatment for recurrent NHL depends on 3 factors: